BDC Hamburger Icon

 Differentiators: All-natural ingredients, marketed toward men

-Unlike most personal care brands specifically targeting women, Dr. Squatch targets men exclusively.
-This is evidenced by its strong scents, such as Cypress Coast, Bay Rum, and Fresh Falls.
+Unlike most personal care brands, which specifically target women, Dr. Squatch targets men exclusively.
+This is evidenced by its strong scents, such as Cypress Coast, Bay Rum and Fresh Falls.
 The company’s mission is “Raising the bar on men’s personal care products.”

 To appeal to Dr. Squatch’s demographic, the company uses humorous long-form videos that have gone viral.
-Its YouTube channel has over 80,000 subscribers; some videos have over 120 million views.
-As a secondary point of differentiation, the company stresses that its ingredients are 98 to 100 percent natural, with no harmful ingredients or estrogenics like soybean oil or parabens.
+Its YouTube channel has over 976,000 subscribers, and some videos have garnered over 120 million views.
+As a secondary point of differentiation, the company stresses its ingredients are 98 to 100 percent natural and free of harmful substances or estrogenic ingredients like soybean oil or parabens.

 Amazon